-We'd like to know what you thought of this episode
+We'd like to know what you thought of this series

 Organised crime activities like drug smuggling and human trafficking have been thwarted by Covid-19 border closures.
 To keep the money coming in, these syndicates have branched out into cybercrime.